eeshazro/amazon-wishlist-basic/docs/development-guide-collaboration.md

 ## 🎯 Overview

 After the migration, you'll have:
-- ✅ Database schema with comments, simplified roles (owner, edit, view_only), and access types
+- ✅ Database schema with comments, simplified roles (edit, view_only), and access types (owners have inherent access)
 - ✅ Sample data demonstrating all features
 - ❌ API endpoints for new features
 - ❌ Frontend components for collaboration